hythloda/support-email/README.md

 Replace `YOUR_USERNAME` with your actual GitHub username if it's a fork.

-I recommend opening up the entire director with your favorate editor such as VSCode
+I recommend opening up the entire directory with your favorite editor such as VSCode

 ### Step 2: Create a Slack App